 I see this new kind of cyber-setting as a reflection of the overall shift in the zeitgeist – away from the free-wheeling times of my Gen X youth and toward the Millennial era, with its emphasis on group participation and consensus-seeking networks.
 It’s a friendlier, if more banal, kind of cyberspace.
 The stories are no longer the picaresque adventures of original cyberpunk, but instead Kafkaesque social commentaries, where the individual is stripped of all agency, and the audience is invited to gaze in horror at the bland nightmare that modern society has become.

 The setting of Cyberpunk: Edgerunners could be seen as a holdover from the early days of cyberpunk, a place where some kind of individual achievement is still possible, like the video game worlds that are increasingly the domain of older generations.
 If only in our imaginations, technology can make us better.
 But even this anime has a warning about technological hubris, about which I won’t elaborate lest I spoil the show.
-I’ll just make this statement, though it is a cliché: if we rely too much on technology, we risk losing ourselves.
+I’ll just make this statement, though it is a cliché: if we rely too much on technology to enhance our capabilities, we risk losing touch with our true selves.